IMAP-Science-Operations-Center/imap_processing/docs/source/external-tools/cdf/cdf_requirements.rst

 Example
 ========

-Here is an example of what this looks like for CoDice:
+Here is an example of what this looks like for CoDICE:

     .. code-block:: bash